nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. System prompts for student's matriculation number.
 3. User inputs the matriculation number.
 4. System finds the student.
+5. System finds the corresponding appointment belonging to the student.
+6. System displays student and appointment.

     Use case ends.

 **Extensions**